carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 keypoints:
 - RStudio has 4 panes to organize your code and environment
-- Install packages in RStudio using the `install.packages()` function
-- Rmarkdown documents combine text and code
+- Install packages in RStudio using the `install.packages()` function -R Markdown documents combine text and code
 ---